lingtalfi/Light_DeveloperWizard/personal/mydoc/pages/task-details.md

 - variables.tables should be defined
 - variables.galaxyName must be defined
-- create_file must be defined
+- create_file must be defined, otherwise only the lka generator will be executed, but none of the aforementioned extra work will be done